 4. Have a moderator.

-A moderator is a user you assign to make sure the chatroom is a safe and enjoyable space during your broadcast.
+A moderator is a user you assign to ensure the chatroom is safe and enjoyableduring your broadcast.

 Chats are notorious for having bots and trolls that can distract users and keep you from seeing important messages from your audience.
 The moderator will help you manage the live and allow you to focus on engaging your audience and sharing your message.

-Going live on TikTok is a great way to connect your audience and strengthen that brand loyalty.
-If you're not yet at 1,000 followers, gather ideas for broadcasts by looking at your competitors and seeing which live strategy will be most effective in meeting your goal.
+Going live on TikTok is a great way to connect with your audience and strengthen that brand loyalty.
+If you're not yet at 1,000 followers, gather ideas for broadcasts by looking at your competitors and seeing which live strategy will most effectively meet your goal.

-This way, you'll be more than ready by the time your account meets the requirements.
+This way, you'll be more than ready when your account meets the requirements.